marcom/dss-opt/README.md

 The code can be compiled by running `make`.
 You need the GSL (GNU Scientific Library) installed.
 The dynamics in sequence space optimisation is performed with the program `opt-md`.
-The `opt-sd` and `opt-sd-gsl` programs perform sequence design only by gradient-descent and are not described in the paper.
+The `opt-sd` and `opt-sd-gsl` programs perform sequence design only by gradient descent and are not described in the paper.

 There is a little program that uses the Vienna RNA library to compute